A new Fractal Mean-Field analysis in phase transition: Analytical approximations and numerical results across continuous spatial dimensions

 For non-integer dimensions ($1 < d < 4$), we employ the high-precision results obtained by Guillou and Justin~\cite{Guillou87} through resummation of the Wilson–Fisher $\epsilon$-expansion, using Borel transformation and conformal mapping techniques.
 These results reproduce the exact Ising exponents in $d=2$ and are consistent with those for $d=3$.
 In the range $1 < d < 2$, the less accurate estimates by Novotny~\cite{Novotny92} support these findings.
 For completeness, $d=1$ values are taken from the near-planar interface~\cite{Wallace79} and droplet~\cite{Bruce981,Bruce83} models.

 The resulting $d_f$ values agree with the exact results by Coniglio~\cite{Coniglio89} for $d=2$ and $d=4$.
-As the dimensionality decreases, the $\eta$ values predicted by Eq.~(\ref{eta}) begin to deviate from $\eta^*$, reflecting the decreasing precision reported in Ref.~\cite{Guillou87} for low $d$.
+As the dimensionality decreases, the $\eta$ values predicted by Eq.~(\ref{eta}) have a decreasing precision, as reported in Ref.~\cite{Guillou87} for low $d$.
 Nevertheless, the proposed approach reproduces the correct scaling even for non-integer dimensions, confirming its general applicability.

-A more detailed analysis for $1 < d < 1.65$ shows a strong precision loss in $\eta^*$, while the $\eta$ obtained through Eq.~(\ref{eta}) remains much more precise.
-This observation highlights the robustness of our formulation in that regime.